After reading this chapter, the reader will be able to:

 One form of hyperreflexia, spasticity, has historically been associated with increased responsiveness of the monosynaptic stretch reflex.
 The monosynaptic stretch reflex (also called the deep tendon reflex, the Ia reflex, and the phasic stretch reflex) is one of many spinal reflexes, but by virtue of being monosynaptic (i.e., having only a single synapse between the afferent and efferent limb of the reflex arc), it gives rise to motor responses to afferent input (in this case the afferent input being muscle stretch) that are among the fastest responses in the nervous system.
 The classical definition of spasticity as being "a velocity-dependent increase in resistance to passive stretch,"1 reflects the supposed relationship between the monosynaptic stretch reflex and spasticity.

 Despite the historical attribution of spasticity to impaired regulation of the monosynaptic stretch reflex, it is well recognized that the signs associated with spasticity may occur in response to forms of afferent input other than muscle stretch (e.g., cutaneous input such as touch of the skin or prick from a sharp object and mechanical input such as pulling of the hair on the limb).
-Thus, in the clinic, involuntary contractions and other associated signs (i.e., clonus, clasped-knife phenomenon, flexor reflexes, extensor spasms, irradiation of spasms, unusual co-contractions during movements) have also been labeled as spasticity, thereby extending the classical definition.2,3,4,5,6 This group of signs in combination with muscle weakness due to impaired voluntary control in ...
+Thus, in the clinic, involuntary contractions and other associated signs (i.e., clonus, clasped-knife phenomenon, flexor reflexes, extensor spasms, irradiation of spasms, unusual co-contractions during movements) have also been labeled as spasticity, thereby extending the classical definition.2,3,4,5,6 This group of signs in combination with muscle weakness due to ...